(The US to the CRASH of 1929 – continued)

 There were no food stamps, which would have created the greater demand that farmers needed for their products.
 There was still no social security as income for the elderly.
 There was no unemployment insurance.
 People were taking care of their own unemployed family members, their elderly, their brothers, brothers-in-law – compelling family togetherness.

 The ability to produce had increased, but the ability to consume was limited.
-Free enterprise was not automatically was not producing in balance between the two.
+Free enterprise was not automatically producing in balance between the two.
 This had happened with grain production and the tractor in the early twenties.
 Farmers responded to the drop in grain prices (because of increased supply) and the individual farmer increased production even more to keep his income up.
 What was right for the individual didn't always correct an imbalance.

 In manufacturing, businessmen were encouraged by a growth in sales.
 They were optimistic.
 Many who were warned about market saturation laughed.
 What was market saturation?
 For example, the number of people lacking alarm clocks had declined.
 And many who could afford cars had cars, with not enough people willing or able to buy a new car every year.
 Market saturation was not a concept readily understood.
 Want was infinite, but the wealth to buy was not.
 Over-production and declining profits was not a widely recognized phenomenon.
 Enthusiasm and optimism were patriotic, and the economy appeared healthy to many market watchers.
 But the boom years of 1925 and 1926 had tapered off.
 Production in the United States had begun to decline, most notably in automobiles and in building materials such as steel, rubber and other materials for the automobile.
 Home buying and home building were also down.
 Not enough people could afford to buy a home.
 Too many people were paying rent rather than making payments on their own home, a benefit to landlords but for common people an unfortunate distribution of wealth upwards.